MohamedAhmed-Dev1/local-llm-agent-tools/README.md

 - For `file-access`, replace the placeholder path with the folder you want the LLM to access
 - For `exa`, replace the placeholder with your own Exa API key — never share your real key publicly
-- `terminal-use` comes with whitelisted commands and blocked system paths by default — edit carefully

 ---